Publications

 • NDEWS Weekly Briefings: Each week, NDEWS will send out a Weekly Briefing newsletter with curated information on recent and relevant news, articles, and data related to drug trends in the United States and globally.
 Subscribe here to receive the Weekly Briefing in your email.
 While this communication method is primarily unidirectional (e.g., there is no ability to “reply all”), we also welcome questions from the scientific community and public at large, which we will include in the following week’s Briefing as relevant.

-• Reports: All sentinel sites will submit annual site reports on drug use and trends in their communities.
+• Site Reports: All sentinel sites will submit annual site reports on drug use and trends in their communities.
 The NDEWS Coordinating Center will also publish an annual report with cross-site comparisons.
-Additionally, all NDEWS HotSpot investigations––which will occur in response to an outbreak of significant proportion that needs an immediate evaluation of the depth, cause, and impact of the drug-related event––will result in HotSpot reports.

-• Webinars: NDEWS will host bi-monthly national town hall meetings, titled Our Community, Our Health (OCOH), modeled after those conducted by Dr. Cottler’s community engagement program HealthStreet.
+• Webinars: NDEWS will host quarterly national town hall meetings, titled NDEWS Webinars, modeled after Our Community, Our Health (OCOH), conducted by Dr. Cottler’s community engagement program HealthStreet.
 These national town halls promote bi-directional communication between researchers and the communities they serve, addressing relevant health topics and disseminating research findings.
 The events will be streamed nationwide and will be interactive, using social media for Q&A in real-time.

 The National Drug Early Warning System (NDEWS) is funded by the National Institute on Drug Abuse (U01DA051126) to the University of Florida (PI: Cottler; Co-Is: Goldberger, Nixon, Striley), New York University (Co-I: Palamar), and Florida Atlantic University (Co-I: Barenholtz).